RESUME

 South China Morning Post

-Founded in 1903, the English-language broadsheet South China Morning Post – its Sunday edition is the Sunday Morning Post – is Hong Kong’s unofficial newspaper of record and most trusted mass media organisation, with more than 130 million unique visitors to its news website during 2023.
+The South China Morning Post is Hong Kong’s unofficial newspaper of record and most trusted mass media organisation, with more than 130 million unique visitors to its website during 2023.

-• Produced – wrote, subbed and laid out – racing editorial, including daily news stories, semi-weekly form guides and weekly feature articles/opinion pieces, as one member of its two-person team reporting on Hong Kong’s most popular sport and the city’s largest taxpayer, the Jockey Club.
+- Produced – wrote, subbed and laid out – its racing pages, including daily news stories, semi-weekly form guides and weekly feature articles, as one member of its two-person desk covering Hong Kong’s most popular sport and the city’s largest taxpayer, the Jockey Club.

-• Broke its top 2022-23 racing story – Purton slams chief steward’s ‘new standard’: ‘It isn’t going to be sustainable’ – which engaged online readers for not only more minutes than any unsponsored sports article during that period but also 25 per cent more time than any other racing item.
+- Authored its top 2022-2023 racing story – Zac Purton slams chief steward’s ‘new standard’: ‘It isn’t going to be sustainable’ – which engaged online readers 25 per cent longer than other items, and penned its Friday interviews with Hong Kong personalities.

 2021-2022